Judenvermögensabgabe: Reactions

 Victor Klemperer writes in his diaries of 13 November 1938 and 6 December:

 In fact, only a fraction of the Jews remaining in Germany paid this penalty tax.
 In Hamburg, for example, only 16 percent had had to submit a declaration of assets, which was used as the basis for the Jewish wealth tax.
-The widespread idea of the "wealth of the Jews" was a legend.

 According to the secret domestic political reports raised by the Security Service, parts of the population criticized the senseless destruction of material assets during the "Reichskristallnacht".
 In contrast, the fine imposed on the Jews was in many cases considered a fair punishment.
 The Bamberger Volksblatt described the alleged wealth of the Jews and justified the "atonement": "This property taken from the German people by fraud is to a small extent returned to the possession of the German people through the fine now imposed".

+Repayment

+Following the war, the American occupation forces issued "Military Government Law No. 59; Restitution of Identifiable Property", which ordered the payment of restitution to people who were wrongly deprived of their property and assets.
+The German Restitution Laws passed in 1953 included limitations and unfavorable calculations in § 21, which were lifted in the revision of 1956 in § 59.
+The refund payments were part of a larger program of Wiedergutmachung, also including repayments of the Reich Flight Tax.